softwx/SoftWx.Numerics/README.md

 NuGet package at (coming soon)

 Currently contains bit fiddling, base 2 math, general math, and prime number math methods for the 8 built-in integer types (byte, sbyte, ushort, short, uint, int, ulong, and long), and the SoftWx.Numerics.UInt128 type.
 The library originally started with some blog posts (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html) on deterministic Miller Rabin prime testing.
 This github library is meant to replace and improve the code that went with those blog posts.
+To run the Profile project included in this repository's solution, you'll need to bring in the NuGet package SoftWx.Diagnostics.

 Next, will be catching up unit tests for recently added methods.